cedricss/server-monitor/DropboxDatabase.md

 # Dropbox-as-a-Database #

+We live in the as-a era.
+IaaS, SaaS, PaaS.
+Even Database-as-a-Service where companies offer SQL and NoSQL database management systems hosted online.

+We played with the concept a bit, and, in an era which also the one of cloud storage with Dropbox, Box, Google Drive, Skydrive and the like, we wondered why applications and services shouldn't just use *our* cloud storage account to store *our* data.
+Why everything should be centralized?
+Why all applications and services behave like Mega and not like BitTorrent?

-[Opa 1.0.7](http://opalang.org) comes with a new database back-end working on top of Dropbox.
-We also deployed on Heroku a [demo application](http://server-monitor.herokuapp.com) using it.
+That why we introduced in [Opa 1.0.7](http://opalang.org) a new database back-end working on top of Dropbox.

+Try a [demo application](http://server-monitor.herokuapp.com) to get an idea of the concept.
+The data of this sample application is not stored on Heroku, neither on any centralized server.
+Instead, every user data is directly stored on every user Dropbox account.

-Here are some details about this new (and experimental) back-end.
+Let's dig into details about this new (and experimental) back-end.

 <img src="https://raw.github.com/cedricss/server-monitor/demo/resources/img/dropbox-storage.png"/>